expresspigeon/blog/src/content/kb/editor/adding-text-blocks.md

 ## Editing Text

-When clicking into the _Text_ content block, you will see a corresponding local editor pop up underneath the text block where you can make standard editing adjustments, or add personalizations to your newsletter.
+When clicking into the _Text_ content block, you will see a corresponding local editor pop up beneath the text block where you can make standard editing adjustments or add personalizations to your newsletter.

 ![](images/Selection_875.png)